Bculp/gatsby-starter-deck/src/slides/02-ssg.md

 ### What is a static site generator?

-- Take source files as input and output a static website.
+- Takes source files as input and outputs a static website.
 - Source files can be in a variety of formats, but the outcome is usually the same (purely static HTML files)

 Examples: Jekyll (Ruby), Next (JavaScript), Hugo (Go)